The Case Study kitchen

 We try to think outside of the box and push the boundaries of traditional kitchen design.
 It boils down to not only challenge ourselves, but also the customer through unexpected materials and color fusions, says Alexandra.

 Together, we’ve created a modernist kitchen design, uniquely made for a functionalist, or “funkis”, property in Stockholm.
 In the house lives Amanda Panahi with her family, founder and designers of the fashion brand MandiBreeze.
 The house, which underwent a complete renovation, also gained an additional floor on top of the existing structure.
-The consistent design and theme in the interior have been paramount as AOJN set the guidelines for all design and related material and product choices.
+The consistent design and theme in the interior has been paramount as AOJN set the guidelines for all design and related material and product choices.

 – Naturally, we were drawn to the minimalist aesthetic.
 We knew that wooden and stone surfaces would make a good pairing in the kitchen, hence the wooden cabinets.
 Creating a tranquil color palette, which matched the rest of the interiors, was equally important to us, says Jesper.